Chriscodinglife/kubernewhatnow/README.md

 # Typical workflow for deploying an App

 1. Build your image ie. use docker build
-2. Push your image to a registry
+2. Push your image to a registry using docker push
-3.
+3. Verify your image exists in the registry
+4.

 # Useful info
 Some general definitions for the road